Belgium

 Δυνατά σημεία

-• Optimal trade-strategic location between the United Kingdom, Germany, and France
+• Optimal trade-strategic location between the UK, Germany and France

-• Ports of Antwerp (second-largest in Europe) and Zeebrugge
+• Strong export focus with major ports in Antwerp (second-largest in Europe) and Zeebrugge

 • Presence of European institutions, international organisations and global groups